AyeCode/geodirectory/readme.txt

 == ⚡ SCALE YOUR DIRECTORY WITH A RELIABLE, PROFICIENT DATABASE ==

 Got millions of listings?
 Massive traffic?
-Skip the bugs, lags, and crashes with GeoDirectory – the only WordPress business directory plugin capable of taking you to the global scale without friction.
+Skip the bugs, lags, and crashes with GeoDirectory – the only WordPress directory plugin capable of taking you to the global scale without friction.
 Our unparalleled, highly-optimized database structure and queries can handle any scale you throw at it.
-ALL OTHER DIRECTORY PLUGINS WILL FAIL AT THIS, GUARANTEEED.
+ALL OTHER DIRECTORY PLUGINS WILL FAIL AT THIS, GUARANTEED.

 == ⚡ ASK, AND YOU SHALL RECEIVE – DELIVER SPEEDY RESULTS ==